A conjecture in Schanuel style for 1-motives: Introduction

-If in the semi-elliptic Conjecture we assume the lattice to have algebraic invariants and the complex numbers $q_1, \dots,q_r,p_1,\dots,p_n,t_1, \dots,t_s$ to be algebraic, we get the following conjecture \`{a} la Lin\-de\-mann-Weierstrass:
+Starting from the semi-elliptic Conjecture we can propose several conjectures à la Lindemann-Weierstrass.
+Here we state two of them.
+If in Conjecture \ref{s-eSC-LI} we assume the lattice to have algebraic invariants and the complex numbers $q_1, \dots,q_r,p_1,\dots,p_n,t_1, \dots,t_s$ to be algebraic, we get